Murad IV

 Murad IV (مراد رابع, Murād-ı Rābiʿ; IV.
 Murad, 27 July 1612 – 8 February 1640) was the sultan of the Ottoman Empire from 1623 to 1640, known both for restoring the authority of the state and for the brutality of his methods.
 Murad IV was born in Constantinople, the son of Sultan Ahmed I (r.
 1603–17) and Kösem Sultan.
-He was brought to power by a palace conspiracy when he was just 11 years old, and he succeeded his uncle Mustafa I (r.
+He was brought to power by a palace conspiracy when he was just 11 years old, and he succeeded his uncle, Mustafa I (r.
 1617–18, 1622–23).
 Until he assumed absolute power on 18 May 1632, the empire was ruled by his mother, Kösem Sultan, as nāʾib-i salṭanat (regent).
-His reign is most notable for the Ottoman–Safavid War, of which the outcome would partition the Caucasus between the two Imperial powers for around two centuries, while it also roughly laid the foundation for the current Turkey–Iran–Iraq borders.
+His reign is most notable for the Ottoman–Safavid War, of which the outcome would partition the Caucasus between the two Imperial powers for around two centuries, while it roughly laid the foundation for the current Turkey–Iran–Iraq borders.

 Early life

-Murad IV was born on 27 July 1612 to Ahmed I (reign 1603 – 1617) and his consort and later wife Kösem Sultan, an ethnic Greek.
+Murad IV was born on 27 July 1612 to Ahmed I (reign 1603 – 1617) and his consort and later wife, Kösem Sultan, an ethnic Greek.
 After his father's death when he was six years old, he was confined in the Kafes with his brothers, Suleiman, Kasim, Bayezid and Ibrahim.

 Grand Vizier Kemankeş Ali Pasha and Şeyhülislam Yahya Efendi were deposed from their position.
 The next day, the child of the age of six was taken to the Eyüp Sultan Mausoleum.
 The swords of Muhammad and Yavuz Sultan Selim were bequeathed to him.
-Five days later he was circumcised.
+Five days later, he was circumcised.